apache/directory-fortress-core/README-QUICKSTART-WINDOWS.txt

 ###################################################################################
 # Prerequisites
 ###################################################################################
-1. Internet access to retrieve source code from OpenLDAP GIT and binary dependencies from online Maven repo.
+1. Internet access to retrieve binary dependencies from online Maven repo.

 NOTE: The Fortress build.xml may run without connection to Internet iff:
 - The binary dependencies are already present in FORTRESS_HOME/lib folder